SOPA virus Removal Guide

-SOPA virus is a dangerous ransomware infection that, similarly to FBI virus or Celas virus, shows illegal alert.
-This message claims that S.O.P.A.
-Organization is going to erase victim's files if he won't pay for the usage of copyrighted or illegal files that were found on computer.
-When infected with SOPA virus, you will also be informed that your computer is now on a Black List of this anti-piracy organization and it will be here until you pay 200 dollars or euros through Moneypak prepayment system.
+When infected with SOPA virus, you will also be informed that your computer is now on a Black List of this anti-piracy organization and it will be here until you pay 200 dollars or euros through the Moneypak prepayment system.
 However, be sure that all these stories about copyrighted materials, child pornography or illegal software are invented and seek only to scare you into giving your money away.
-Besides, there is a new thing about this member of Ukash virus group – it may also encrypt all of your files and offer to decrypt them if you pay a fee.
-Instead of falling for the scam, we highly recommend two things: ignore this misleading alert and remove SOPA virus from your computer!
-Note that you may need to restore the system from a backup to make it clean again but there are some special tips can also be used to remove SOPA virus.

 SOPA virus can easily get inside the system through its backdoors.
-Similarly to its predecessors, it uses spam email attachments, freeware and shareware for its secret infiltration.
-System becomes locked once user reboots his computer, so there is no chance you will miss the fact that you are infected with the virus.
+Similar to its predecessors, it uses spam email attachments, freeware, and shareware for its secret infiltration.
+The system becomes locked once the user reboots his computer, so there is no chance you will miss the fact that you are infected with the virus.

 Stop Online Piracy Automatic Protection System

 If you see a warning.txt or warning screen, it means your IP address was included in S.O.P.A.
 Black List.

 One or more of the following items were made from your PC: